10 of the Best Campsites in the Outer Hebrides

 How do you get to the Outer Hebrides?

-There are several ways to get to the islands with your vehicle, or campervan.
-Ferries sail seven days a week during the summer months, with a reduced timetable from October to March.
-The most common routes are with Caledonian MacBrayne Ferries:
+There are several ferry options to take your vehicle or campervan across, with services running seven days a week during summer (with a reduced timetable from October to March).
+The most common Caledonian MacBrayne (CalMac) ferry routes are:

 What are the best campsites on the Outer Hebrides?